End Malnutrition in Africa

 Food fortification is common in the developed world.
-We see it every day in our cereal and milk and salt—it costs about ten cents per person per year.
+We see it every day in our cereal and milk and salt.
 But two billion people don’t get what most of us take for granted.

 Stanford believes that good nutrition is a basic human right and must be prioritized in Tanzania.

 Kelvin is determined to make sure that all millers have the right equipment and training to deliver quality nutritious foods throughout the region.

 Jane has witnessed first-hand the devastating effect limited access to fortified foods has on a community, in particular a child’s development.

 Mohammed loves technology, having spent over 40 years repairing everything from TVs to refrigerators in Tanzania.
 He now repairs dosifiers, the machine that impacts millions of lives.